geoffwa/angularUtils-pagination/README.md

 [angularUtils](https://github.com/michaelbromley/angularUtils/tree/master/src/directives/pagination) repo.
 The sole purpose of this repo is to allow for convenient dependency management via Bower.

+There is a demo of this application available on (Plunker)[http://run.plnkr.co/plunks/ksqjJajB2hGovTvDCibS/]

 ## Documentation

 All documentation is also located in the [angularUtils project](https://github.com/michaelbromley/angularUtils/tree/master/src/directives/pagination).